 McCormick Park has become a park that attracts people all over the region with its unique and ample sporting and recreational amenities.
 It is centrally located and is very accessible by all modes of transit.
 Despite this, it lacks a full-size basketball court.
-In order to continue to attract people from all over the region and to strengthen the assets of McCormick Park, the city of St. Helens should continue expanding the sporting amenities offered at this park, beginning with the installation of a multi-sport basketball court.
-The only other basket court within the park system is across Hwy 30 in Campbell Park.
+In order to continue to attract people from all over the region and to strengthen the assets of McCormick Park, the city of St. Helens should continue expanding the sporting amenities offered at this park, beginning with the installation of a full-size basketball court.
+The only other court within the park system is across Hwy 30 in Campbell Park.
 According to the Parks and Trails Community Survey (see Chapter 5.11), basketball courts were ranked as the 3rd most important sport amenity.
 Ideally, this basketball court would be covered to allow for play in the rain, but if funding only allows for the development of the court, covering the court is optional.
-The multi-sport court could also allow for other sports like pickleball, hockey, volleyball, badminton, basketball to be played.